SNUDerek/snuderek.github.com/sshguide.md

 - register domain (e.g. with domains.google.com)
 - if your ISP uses dynamic IP addresses, set up dynamic dns with `ddclient`
 - NB: if using domains.google.com, you can also update IP through browser address bar with their API

+## GET PYCHARM

+- use your student email address (snu email tested) at https://www.jetbrains.com/student/ to get activation key
+- while you're at it, go to https://education.github.com/pack for more free stuff

 # Connection Guide